 The Border Terrier is a small, lovable dog that was originally bred for hunting.
 These days, they make great family pets who love their humans.
 They are alert and good-natured and make great watchdogging companions.

-Border Terriers have a high energy level and need plenty of exercises to stay happy and healthy.
+Border Terriers have a high energy level and need plenty of exercise to stay happy and healthy.
 A good way to provide them with the physical activity they need is to invest in a dog fetch toy.
 Not only will this help keep your Border Terrier entertained, but it will also allow them to burn off some excess energy.

 Another way to keep your Border Terrier content is to make sure they get plenty of human interaction.
 This breed loves being around people and enjoys being petted and scratched.
 If you can provide your Border Terrier with plenty of attention, they will be a loyal and affectionate best friend for life.